Buros Center for Testing: Products and services

-The center's reviews provide detailed information and critical test appraisal targeted towards professionals, written by independent reviewers who fulfill their requirement of doctoral-level education with a background in psychometrics.
-The reviews are available by the following means:
+The center's reviews provide detailed information and critical test appraisal, written by independent reviewers with a doctoral-level education in psychometrics.
+The reviews are available in three publications.

 Mental Measurements Yearbook

 A series of reference books that provide periodic updates covering English language tests that have been published or changed since the prior edition.
 The first edition was published in 1938 and the most recent, the twenty-first, was published in 2021.

 Tests in Print

-A comprehensive bibliography to all known commercially available tests that are currently in print in the English language.
-The first volume of Tests in Print (TIP) was published in 1961, and the most recent edition, the TIP IX, in 2016.
+Tests in Print (TIP) is a bibliography of all known commercially available tests currently in print in English.
+The first volume was published in 1961 and the most recent in 2016.

-Many tests listed in TIP are cross referenced to reviews of those tests in the Mental Measurements Yearbook.
-Tests in Print is a cumulative series.
-Unless a test is determined to be out of print or the publisher has chosen not to share test materials for description-writing purposes, test listings will continue to be included in each subsequent volume, with new and updated information added.
-Many tests listed in TIP are cross referenced to reviews of those tests in the Mental Measurements Yearbook.
-Tests in Print is a cumulative series.
-Unless a test is determined to be out of print or the publisher has chosen not to share test materials for description-writing purposes, test listings will continue to be included in each subsequent volume, with new and updated information added.
+Many tests listed in TIP are cross-referenced to reviews of tests in the Mental Measurements Yearbook.
+Tests in Print is a cumulative series – unless a test is out of print or the publisher has chosen not to share test materials for description-writing purposes, listings will be included in each subsequent volume and updated as-needed.